matthewwachter/mw-recipes/appetizers/italian-pasta-salad.md

 - Canned pitted black olives (sliced)

 - dressing: italian vinaigrette base (always best if you make it yourself!):
-    - most important is the red wine vinegar and olive oil, and
+    - most important is the red wine vinegar and olive oil

 - You may include:
     - lemon juice